oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **VCS**: version control system

+**vendor**: the community, individual, or organization that created or maintains a product (including open source software and hardware providers)

 **viewer**: see CSAF viewer.

 **XML**: eXtensible Markup Language - the format used by the predecessors of this standard, namely CVRF 1.1 and CVRF 1.2.